Stevens: Adding depth, playmaker top priorities for Celtics - WHIZ News

 “When you start off 18-21, you’ve got to fight, scratch and claw to get into the playoffs, get into the seeds, get home court,” Stevens said.
 “You got to do all that stuff and there’s no margin for error.”

-That said, Stevens will be looking to add another playmaker around the core group of Tatum, Jaylen Brown and Marcus Smart, while looking to continue to develop the bench with players currently on the roster.
+That said, Stevens will be looking to add another playmaker around the core group of Tatum, Jaylen Brown and Marcus Smart, while developing the bench with players currently on the roster.

 If Boston does want add to any outside pieces, Stevens said the front office has been given the OK to spend whatever is necessary.
 But permission doesn’t mean he plans to exhaust what he called their “limited resources.”